cheikhshift/resizer/readme.md

 	import "github.com/cheikhshift/resizer"

 Use the following function to resize and place in cache any image in your file system.
+Use the same function again to get the location of your file.

 	func ResizeAndCache(imgpath string, cache_folder string,width int , height int) (cache_ref string,err error)